tlourey/tlourey.github.io/pages/linux-tips.md

 * **<https://unix.stackexchange.com/questions/251195/difference-between-less-violent-kill-signal-hup-1-int-2-and-term-15>**
 * <https://www.gnu.org/software/libc/manual/html_node/Termination-Signals.html>
-* <https://unix.stackexchange.com/questions/5642/what-if-kill-9-does-not-work> (this is not so much required reading but it is inslightful)
+* <https://unix.stackexchange.com/questions/5642/what-if-kill-9-does-not-work> (this is not so much required reading but it is insightful)

 SIGKILL: FORCE QUIT NO MATTER WHAT - CANNOT BE IGNORED\
-SIGINT: <kbd><kbd>Ctrl</kbd>+<kbd>C</kbd></kbd> in a terminal. "stop what you're doing right now and wait for further user input".
+SIGINT: <kbd>Ctrl</kbd>+<kbd>C</kbd> in a terminal. "stop what you're doing right now and wait for further user input".
 Non-interactive programs usually treat it like SIGTERM\
 SIGTERM: Normal Kill signal.
 "App exit cleanly"\
 SIGHUP: SIGTERM but occurs when you disconnect from terminal.
 For daemons, this should mean "reload your configuration"\
 SIGQUIT: harshest of the ignorable signals.
-App is misbehaving and should bekilled now, also leave a core dump if configured.
+App is misbehaving and should be killed now, also leave a core dump if configured.
 Apps can set a handler as something is pretty wrong.

 <!-- markdownlint-disable MD033 -->
 <details>